 No matter what you teach, at some point you will be a reading teacher.
 When students struggle in social studies or science, it is often because they are struggling with reading comprehension.
-This also applies to math, where word problems and task-based assignments are ever popular.
+This also applies to math, where word problems and task-based assignments are very popular.
+If you need more reading strategies in your toolkit, keep reading!

 As a literacy teacher, I try to anticipate when students will struggle with a text.
 I like to use several strategies with students before, during, and after reading.
-This approach is research-based, and can make a big difference in understanding of text.
+This approach is research-based, and can really help students understand the text.

 1. Word Map or Frayer Model: This strategy is popular in ELA classes, but it can also be used across content areas.
 It can be used before, during, or after reading.
 Here is an example from math: